 Plastic bags are NOT accepted at our recycling facility.

 - See list of local establishments that accept plastic bags for recycling.

 - Food and drink containers should be empty but do not need to be rinsed or cleaned.

-- Acceptable recyclable items that don’t fit in the recycling cart (such as flattened cardboard boxes) may be placed next to the cart.
+- Acceptable recyclable items that don’t fit in the recycling cart (such as flattened cardboard boxes) will be collected if bundled and placed next to the car.
 Please ensure items are flattened and cut into manageable sizes and weight to allow the collectors to place the items in the recycling truck.

 - Place your cart and any additional items for collection at the curb prior to 7 a.m. on the day of your collection, but not prior to 5 p.m. the day before your collection.

 - There is no weigh limit for your City provided recycling cart.
-Additional items not in the cart must weigh less than 50 lbs. and should be clearly marked ‘RECYCLE’.
+Additional bundled items not in the cart must weigh less than 50 pounds and should be clearly marked ‘RECYCLE’.

 - Steel, tin and aluminum drink and food cans

 - All plastic food and beverage containers and any other plastics with recycling numbers (#1-5 & 7)

 - Office paper, brown paper bags, newspapers, magazines, and junk mail

 - Glass bottles and jars

 - Plastic bags *

 - Dishes or cookware

 - Rigid plastic items such as hangers and toys